SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_configuration.rst

 *****************
 DESCRIBE CONFIGURATION
 *****************
-The ``DESCRIBE CONFIGURATION`` command is used for showing all RTC configurations set on the session level using the ``SET`` command.
-Closing a session restores all RTC configurations to their default settings.
+The ``DESCRIBE CONFIGURATION`` command is used for showing all configurations set on the session level using the ``SET`` command.
+Closing a session restores all configurations to their default settings.

 .. note:: The ``DESCRIBE CONFIGURATION`` command replaces the ``SHOW_CONF`` command.